Post updated 11/3/2019

-Japanese Cucumber Salad aka Sunomono is a perfect summer side dish.
+Japanese Cucumber Salad aka Sunomono is a perfect summer side dish that will make you forget about those boring 4th of July cucumber salads.
 It’s healthy, super simple to make, hella refreshing, and works well with any main dish.

 What Is Sunomono?